skafos-ai/documentation/sections/external_tools/makeml.md

      height="400"
      style="float: center; margin: 0 auto; display: block;" />

 * You will be prompted to enter your Skafos.ai API key.
-You can find your API tokens in the [account settings page](https://dashboard.skafos.ai/settings/account){:target="_blank"} in the dashboard.
-* In MakeML, you can also check the box, Remember API Key, so you don't have to enter it each time.
+You can find your API tokens in the [account settings page](https://dashboard.skafos.ai/settings/account){:target="_blank"} in the dashboard, as shown below.
+In MakeML, you can also check the box Remember API Key, so you don't have to enter it each time.

 <img src="/assets/api_tokens.png"
      style="float: center; margin: 0 auto; display: block;" />

 * Select your organization, the app, and its model.
 Then, click upload.
-Your model will be uploaded to Skafos ready for delivery.
+Your model will be uploaded to Skafos and will be ready for delivery.
 You should see the deploy buttons become enabled in the MakeML app.

 <img src="/assets/makeml/deploy_model_version.png"
      height="400"
      style="float: center; margin: 0 auto; display: block;" />

 * To deliver this newly trained model to your app, click Deploy to Prod or Deploy to Dev.
-These environment groups are set by your keys in the AppDelegate.swift file which determine the environment from which models will be downloaded.
+These environment groups are set by your keys in the `AppDelegate.swift` file and determine the environment from which models will be downloaded.
 * For more details on the app side, check out our [Integration Guide](../integrate.md){:target="_blank"}.